 His Honour Judge Guy Kearl QC shares how he and colleagues at Leeds Crown Court have worked to ensure jury trials can resume safely.

-During the summer, His Honour Judge Kearl QC was chair of a small working group tasked with looking at the use of buildings outside the current court estate to alleviate the pressure on courts and tribunals due to the Coronavirus pandemic; these are now known as Nightingale Courts.
+During the summer, His Honour Judge Kearl QC was chair of a small working group tasked with looking at the use of buildings outside the current court estate to alleviate the pressure on courts and tribunals due to the Coronavirus pandemic; these are now known as Nightingale Courts (external link, opens in a new tab).
 The group worked with architects at the University of Lincoln School of Architecture to produce a report on how alternative buildings could be used as courts, which they presented to the Lord Chief Justice in May 2020.
 While working on the report, HHJ Kearl was also thinking about how this solution could work in his court room at Leeds Crown Court (LCC).
 HHJ Kearl says:

 “I measured the larger courtrooms at LCC to see whether it might be possible to configure the courtroom in such a way as to fit a jury of 12 people, the defendant, witnesses, court staff, advocates and the Judge.
 After several attempts by both myself and HMCTS we concluded that it was not possible.
 Since there were no proposals of alternative ways of holding jury trials at Leeds Crown Court, I invited quotes from independent design consultants to look at the courtroom layout and see whether they could design an acrylic booth to allow the court to remain largely as it is in terms of layout.
 The jurors would sit inside booths, thereby creating a physical barrier between them.
 I made it clear that I was looking for a solution which could then be scaled up to use in several courts at LCC and elsewhere.
 It was agreed that the use of moveable acrylic screens was preferable to static booths.